marefr/dvblinkremote/README.md

 # DVBLink Remote Library

-## libdvblinkremote
-A pure C++ DVBLink Remote API library.
+A pure C++ DVBLink Remote API static library.

 ## dvblinkremote
 A command line tool for interacting with a DVBLink Connect!
 Server using the DVBLink Remote API.
+This tool are using the libdvblinkremote.

 ## More Information
 For more information, please see [DVBLogic official homepage](http://www.dvblogic.com/) and [DVBLink Remote API documentation](http://188.121.56.29//download/dvblink_remote_api.htm).